StateX: Enhancing RNN Recall via Post-training State Expansion: Related Works

-\textbf{Increasing RNN State Size}\quad Many previous works have investigated the influence of state size on the capabilities of RNNs.
+Many previous works have investigated the influence of recurrent state size on the capabilities of RNNs.
 One important improvement of modern RNNs over previous works such as LSTM~\citep{lstm} and GRU~\citep{gru} is the adoption of larger matrix-valued recurrent states over smaller vector-valued states~\citep{retnet,hgrn2,linear-attn,gau}.
-Some later efforts focus on improving the forget mechanisms to remove unneeded information in the recurrent states, saving capacity to store more contextual information~\citep{mamba,deltanet}. \citet{arora2024simple} provides a comprehensive comparison of the recall-throughput tradeoff of various recent RNN architectures.
+Some later efforts focus on improving the forget mechanisms to remove unneeded information in the recurrent states, saving capacity to store more contextual information~\citep{mamba,deltanet}. \citet{arora2024simple} provide a comprehensive comparison of the recall-throughput tradeoff of various recent RNN architectures.
 Although these methods show promising results, their state size is still rather small, and they lag behind Transformers in recall-intensive tasks.